 FSCS - Financial Services Compensation Scheme - the FSCS protects customers when their bank, insurer or other eligible financial service company fails.
 You may be able to get compensation through the FSCS to make sure you don't lose out if your bank goes bankrupt or runs into other financial difficulties.

-Details needed to transfer money to Sri Lanka
+International money transfer limits to Sri Lanka

 MYR/LKR exchange rate trends

-Exchange rate fluctuations can be caused by underlying shifts in how well the economy in Malaysia or Sri Lanka is doing.
-Other things that can influence the rate are the changes in political stability, or even simple speculation, where traders buy or sell currencies based on how they think trends are going to change.
+As with many currencies, the MYR/LKR exchange rate moves over time, due to changes in supply and demand.
+Exchange rate fluctuations can be caused by underlying shifts in how well the economy in Malaysia or Sri Lanka is doing, changes in political stability, or even simple speculation, where traders buy or sell currencies based on how they think trends are going to change.

-Right now, 1 Malaysian Ringgit buys 82.3464 Sri Lankan Rupee.
+Right now, 1 Malaysian Ringgit buys 69.0059 Sri Lankan Rupee.

-Typically sending money directly to a recipient’s bank account using a specialist service can be done with fairly low costs, while traditional bank wire fees can be higher.
+Typically sending money directly to a recipient’s bank account using a specialist service can be done with fairly low costs, while traditional bank transfer fees can be higher.
 Paying for your transfer with either a credit card or cash can often mean the fees crank up, too.

 When you’re sending money internationally, don’t forget that the overall fee you pay can include the transfer fee, an extra charge wrapped up in the exchange rate used, and third party charges like a cash advance fee from your credit card issuer.